meV3cT0R/cryptosystem/readme.md

 # Cryptosystems
 1. <h2>Turing's Code (version 1.0) </h2>
     Turing's Code is a secret-key cryptosystem.
-This Code was made by Alan Turing.

     Text message is translated into an integer in order to perform mathematical Calculation.
 Translated integer must be prime .
 If it is not a prime number we may need to pad the integer with more digits to make a prime.